petervanderdoes/AVH-Extended-Categories/readme.txt

 None

 == Changelog ==
+= Version 3.x =
+* Wrap the group widget in a div with id = name of group.
+This enables CSS modification based on the group.
+* Bugfix: If the normal widget and group widget are displayed on the same page as dropdown, the selected option could be the wrong one.

 = Version 3.0.2 =
 * Bugfix: The plugin conflicts with the standard theme/plugin editor in WordPress